Explainable artificial intelligence: Adversarial parties

-By making an AI system more explainable, we also reveal more of its inner workings.
+Making an AI system more explainable also reveals more of its inner workings.
 For example, the explainability method of feature importance identifies features or variables that are most important in determining the model's output, while the influential samples method identifies the training samples that are most influential in determining the output, given a particular input.
 Adversarial parties could take advantage of this knowledge.

 For example, competitor firms could replicate aspects of the original AI system in their own product, thus reducing competitive advantage.
 An explainable AI system is also susceptible to being "gamed"—influenced in a way that undermines its intended purpose.
 One study gives the example of a predictive policing system; in this case, those who could potentially "game" the system are the criminals subject to the system's decisions.
 In this study, developers of the system discussed the issue of criminal gangs looking to illegally obtain passports, and they expressed concerns that, if given an idea of what factors might trigger an alert in the passport application process, those gangs would be able to "send guinea pigs" to test those triggers, eventually finding a loophole that would allow them to "reliably get passports from under the noses of the authorities".